You need to know what is a flux core welder.

 With this type of flux core wire a separate tank of high pressure gas needs to be used.

 This makes this type of flux core welder very similar to a MIG welder.
 Indeed many MIG welders will feed flux core wire and MIG wire with just a few changes made inside the welder.
 You’ll get more detail later.

-First I will cover the part of a flux core only welder so that you know what that is.
+First let’s look at a flux core only welder so that you know what that is.